yosbelms/remote-func/readme.md

 ## Overview

-Remote-func is focused on developer experience.
+Remote-func is a TypeScript library focused on developer experience.
 There are two primary methods of using Remote-func.
 The first is for plain JavaScript, the second is for use with Babel (which supports TypeScript) allowing type safety between client and server sides.

 Plain JavaScript
 ```ts